 Exchanging Cash and Traveler's Checks

-When exchanging cash or traveler's checks, most of the time it is better to exchange your money in the country you're going to, not in the U.S. An exception to this might be if you are convinced the dollar is going to head sharply lower while you are gone and you want to exchange at the current rate by purchasing traveler's checks in a foreign currency.
+When exchanging cash or traveler's checks, most of the time it is better to exchange your money in the country you're going to, not in the U.S. An exception to this might be if you are convinced the dollar is going to head sharply lower while you are gone and you want to exchange at the current rate.
 For tips on buying currency in advance, see Buying Foreign Currency: Get More Bang for Your Buck.

-You will usually get the best exchange rates at banks, post offices and American Express offices (particularly if using their checks).
+You will usually get the best exchange rates at banks, post offices and American Express offices.
 Hotels are also worth a try.
 Avoid the change bureaus you see everywhere in airports, train stations and touristy areas.
 They usually have the worst rates, though occasionally you'll get lucky.

 Finally, be very wary of black market exchanges, which can be a source of scams or counterfeit currency.